-The lenses of the headgear magnify the image, which fills your field of view with a stereo 3D view that moves at 90-120 frames per second (compared to TV's 30 frames per second), and external sensors also track how your body moves.
+The lenses of the headgear magnify the image, which fills your field of view with a stereoscopic view, and external sensors also track how your body moves.
 As you immerse yourself, you see nothing but your immediate virtual environment.
 Learn more by exploring resources on VR in the library, or better yet, try out the gear and experience it first-hand!

 What VR gear do we have at the Meyer Library?

 We have the HTC Vive, which comes with a pair of controllers.